Draggie306/nottingham-cs-notes/Year 2/Semester 1/COMP2013/Lecture 1.md

+Developing Maintainable Software

 Taught by Max Wilson: taught Intro to Software Engineering for 10 years

-Y1 modules - Intro to Software Engineering

 Software maintenance is central to software development: it involves **maintainable software** and **software maintenance**.
 The goal of this module is to ensure we can write maintainable code.